Early music revival: 21st century

 There continues to be a great flourishing of ensembles, training programs, concert series, and recordings devoted to ancient music in the 21st century.
 In Europe a proliferation of early music festivals and specialist departments of music conservatories, have made early music an established part of mainstream musical activity.

 In the United States, gatherings such as the Boston Early Music Festival and organizations such as Early Music America, the Renaissance and Baroque Society of Pittsburgh and the San Francisco Early Music Society continue to promote the study and performance of ancient music.
 Several college music departments, such as the Peabody Institute, Indiana University, Oberlin Conservatory of Music, the University of North Texas, and Boston University, have strong early music degree programs.

+In Montréal, Quebec, there is a lively early music scene, much of it as a result of the early music department of McGill University, established by Kenneth Gilbert in the 1960.

 Recordings of all eras of early music and works of many lesser-known composers are now available.
 While some major recording labels have reduced funding for classical music recordings, a large number of independent classical labels, such as Harmonia Mundi and Hyperion, continue to produce early music recordings.
 The majority of recorded music available is found for purchase (or download) on the internet.